codersforcauses/software-engineering-practices-demo-template/README.md

 There are usually a couple parts:

 - Issues / tickets
 - Kanban board (todo, in progress, review)
 - Pull Requests
 - Code Reviews

-## Instruction
+## Instructions

 Do the following: